 weeks to 1 year.
 When the product was originally

-it is still not indicated for influenza prophylaxis in children less than 1 year of age.
+is still not indicated for influenza prophylaxis in children less than 1 year of age.
 The decision

-to expand the indication was based on data extrapolated from previous studies done in
+to expand the indication was based on data extrapolated from previous studies done in adults and

-weeks post conceptional age).
+post conceptional age).
 Subjects received oseltamavir at doses ranging from 2 to 3.5 mg/kg twice

 daily for 5 days depending on subject age.
 These clinical trials were not designed to evaluate

 clinical efficacy or virologic response.
 The trials provided adequate safety data to support the

-recommended dose selection for the treatment of acute illness in children 2 weeks to 1
+recommended dose selection for the treatment of acute illness in children 2 weeks to 1 year of age